-Commissioning network HBO gave season three the green light back in August, before season two had even finished airing.
-It’s set to return sometime in 2020, probably August if this year’s release date is anything to go by.
+Commissioning network HBO gave season three the green light last August, before season two had even finished airing.
+It was initially set to return sometime this year, but the show will be delayed due to the coronavirus pandemic.

 What’s going to happen in Succession season 3?

 Last year’s finale was perhaps the most thrilling hour of television in 2019, including the long-awaited final episode of Game Of Thrones.
 Backed by loyal Cousin Greg, heir apparent Kendall Roy ripped up his prepared statement and unmasked a decades-long cover-up live on national television.
 His father’s legacy was left in tatters.

 So what now?
 Should he prepare to feel Logan’s wrath – or is this the proof Chairman Roy needs to finally name his successor?
 You’ll have to wait and see.

 Other plot lines to be tied up include Roman’s potential partnership with Gerri, Shiv and Tom’s failing marriage and Connor’s presumed-dead-on-arrival presidential campaign.
 In summary, there’s a great deal for the scriptwriters of Succession season three to think about…